-It was a surprise to see a sweet potato vine emerging from our compost heap.
-Sure, compost piles get a lot of “volunteers” – plants sprouting from discarded vegetables.
-Tomatoes we’ve had.
-Squash.
+It was a surprise to see a sweet potato vine growing from our compost heap.
+Sure, compost piles get a lot of "volunteers" - plants sprouting from discarded vegetables.
+Tomatoes we've had.
+Squash too.
 But those are coming from seeds.
 A sweet potato is not a seed.
-Or maybe it’s one giant seed.
-That’s just weird.
+Or maybe it's one giant seed.
+That's just weird.

 And so, it came to pass that one summer day Chef Iggy chucked a sweet potato into the compost bin.
 And apparently scored a hit (his aim isn't always dead on).
 I have no idea why we discarded this particular sweet potato.
 It must have been pretty far gone, because Chef Iggy is a master at cutting off the nasty bits and saying, "Don't worry, it's fine!"

-That sweet potato liked where it landed.
+That sweet potato liked where it landed, and started growing.
 A month or so later when Chef Iggy went out to turn the compost bin, he discovered a happy little sweet potato vine.
-He didn’t recognize it at first.
-He had to dig it up before he realized that the sweet potato vine was, in fact, attached to an actual sweet potato.
+He didn't recognize it at first.
+He had to dig it up before he realized that the sweet potato vine was, in fact, growing and attached to an actual sweet potato.

 Admiring the plant's volunteer spirit, Chef Iggy decided to transplant it to a small, unused corner of the garden where the haricot verts had fallen down on the job.
 Exit haricot verts, enter sweet potato.

 I hadn't thought we could grow them because a sweet potato vine creeps along the ground like kudzu, covering everything.
 In an urban garden we don't have space for that kind of business.
 But this sweet potato vine found exactly the right place to spread out.
 It filled in this one-foot dead spot between the edge of the garden bed and the backyard fence.
 It choked out the weeds, and thus endeared itself to me.